leocities/front-end-test-boilerplate/README.md

 ## Evaluation

 This will be evaluated on the compliance to the supplied visual (mockup.png), and the cleanliness of the code and how readable it is.
 Use this ReactJS project as a boilerplate.
-This test should take around 2 hours to complete.
+It will take at least 2 hours, but no more than 4 to complete.
 You will have the opportunity to justify your decisions in person.
 You may bring it with you to the second interview.

 ## Installation